- 1 Who I Am

 My name is Donna L. Long.
 I am a writer and teacher of ecology, garden ecology, and environmental issues.
 I live in Philadelphia, Pennsylvania, U.S.A.
 I have written this blog in one form or another since 2005.

 My website address is https://donnallong.com.

-I can be contacted through this website by using the contact form and by mail.
-My mailing address is
+I can be contacted through this website by using the contact form.

 What personal data this website collects and why it collects it

 The only personal data this website collects is to provide the services you request such as cookies, names and email addresses for the newsletter or the sale of products, and user data to make your use of my blog easy for you.
 The following policy statement outlines the instances your data is collected and why.

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 The contact forms on this website only ask for the most basic information.
 Such as your first name and email address.

 If you leave a comment on our site you may opt-in to save your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.